-- Contract Interpretation: The lack of a manager’s understanding of the collective bargaining agreement may lead to false decision making.
-Therefore, industrial relations emphasizes on providing proper training to the supervisors and the managers on the labour law contracts to clarify any misunderstanding.
+- Contract Interpretation: Industrial relations emphasizes on providing proper training to the supervisors and the managers on the labour law contracts to clarify any misunderstanding.

 - Boosting Morale: The motivated workforce is the most efficient resource of the organization.
 Therefore, industrial relations emphasizes on building employee’s confidence and boosting their morale to perform better than before.

-- Collective Bargaining: The worker’s representative and the management of the organization put up their proposals in front of each other and negotiates over the same to reach to a mutual decision which is written down in a collective bargaining agreement.
+- Collective Bargaining: The worker’s representative and the management put up their proposals in front of each other and negotiates over the same.
+This is to reach a mutual decision which is written down in a collective bargaining agreement.

 - Increasing Productivity: Industrial relations aims at improving the efficiency and productivity of the organization by ensuring employees’ long-term retention and minimizing the rate of their absenteeism.